Suboxone is incarceration prevention in a bottle.

 People who are addicted to opiates often feel driven to commit crimes that they do not want to commit.
 And the consequences are devastating.

 Years of youth, young adulthood and adulthood are often lost to incarceration.
-Marriages end and families are broken apart.
+Marriages end and families have broken apart.
 Inmates often experience violence.
 Incarcerated people in need of mental health and drug treatment rarely get the care they need.
 And medical care is often of poor quality.

 I don’t share the cavalier attitude of many in the tough love crowd who view incarceration as a good thing.